10 Nasty Dog Tumors Detectable on the Skin (Vet Approved)

 One of the most common skin tumors in dogs, mast cell tumors are raised growths that appear on your dog’s skin.
-Tumors caused by mast cells are cancerous — your vet can determine if a lump on your dog’s skin is the result of mast cell growth through a needle aspiration of the lump.
+Tumors caused by mast cells are cancerous.
+Vets can determine if a lump on your dog’s skin is the result of mast cell growth through a needle aspiration of the lump.

-If you spot a bright red hairless bump on your dog’s skin, you may feel alarmed, particularly since histiocytomas often appear very suddenly — even overnight.
+If you spot a bright red hairless bump on your dog’s skin, you may feel alarmed, particularly since histiocytomas often appear overnight.
 The good news is that histiocytoma tumors are benign.
-However, as with any bump, it’s always recommended that you have a vet diagnose the issue, since other red or hairless bumps can be problematic.
+However, as with any bumps, it’s always recommended that you have a vet inspect and diagnose the issue.

-These cancerous tumors occur from blood cells, and while they commonly appear within internal organs like the liver and heart, they can also occur on a dog’s skin.
+These cancerous tumors occur from blood cells and they commonly appear in internal organs like the liver and heart.
+However, hemangiosarcoma can also occur on a dog’s skin.
 Most commonly, hemangiosarcomas on the skin will appear on a dog’s hind legs or neck, or any body part that is hairless.
-They are very often red or black in color, and can be treated with a combination of surgery and chemotherapy.
+They are very often red or black in color and can be treated with a combination of surgery and chemotherapy.

-Melanomas are dark in color — usually black or brown — and look a lot like moles.
-These marks can appear on the eyelids, nail bed, mouth, or skin of dogs.
-While some are benign, others are malignant, so it’s important to check in with the vet, since appearance alone cannot reveal the status of the mole-like mark.
+Melanomas are dark brown or black in color and they look a lot like a mole.
+These marks can appear on the eyelids, nail bed, mouth, or skin.
+While some are benign, others are malignant, so it’s important to check in with the vet since appearance alone cannot reveal if the tumor is malignant or benign.

-These fatty skin tumors are benign, and appear on the subcutaneous layer of a dog’s skin, often on the neck or belly.
-These tumors have a soft feel — not firm — and can be moved.
+These fatty skin tumors are benign and appear in the subcutaneous layer of a dog’s skin.
+These tumors have a soft feel and can be moved by applying pressure.

 8. Basal Cell Tumors

 These tumors are quite common in dogs.
-Often there is just one of these tumors, and although their size varies, they are usually hairless and raised above the skin.
+Often times a single basal cell tumor is seen as opposed to multiple growths.
+The size of the tumors vary and they are usually hairless and raised above the skin.
 You’ll spot these tumors on a dog’s neck or shoulders.
-Generally, they are not malignant, and can be surgically removed.
+Generally, they are not malignant and can be surgically removed.

 9. Squamous Cell Carcinoma